FreezingMoon/AncientBeast/readme.md

 ### Contribute
 <p>
 There are various ways in which you can help out the project.
-Check out the <a href="http://ancientbeast.com/contribute" target="_blank">"Make Your Contribution"</a> guide and let's get things going!
+Check out the <a href="http://ancientbeast.com/contribute" target="_blank">"Make Your Contribution"</a> guide and get it going!
 </p>